James-dev-2025/PartyPeople/README.md

 #### Task 3 answer
 I Achieved this by creating a Linking Table called EmployeeEvent and a Repository for it.

 I made sure to respect the maximum capacity prop on the Event.
-There is a db constraint on the new table and some general checks in the controllers to return errors if a request attempts to go over the capacity.
+There is some general checks in the controllers to return errors if a request attempts to go over the capacity.
 The Edit Event Form will now show a validation error if edditing the maximum capacity below the amount of attendees

 The Employee display page was extended to show a list of events that employee has/will attend